Wild Woman Gathering

 This event is non-refundable and non-transferable.

-(Rescheduling and admin is time-consuming for this one-woman business.
-Thank you for understanding!)
+(Rescheduling and admin is time-consuming for this one-woman business.)

 ───── ⋆⋅☆⋅⋆ ─────

-I am a transformational guide, working with individuals and groups to help them access their personal power, deepen their connection to community and the land, and ultimately, to themselves.
-I am a passionate yoga teacher with 20 years of experience, and I am also trained as a Shamanic Practitioner, Sound Healer, Reiki Practitioner, Thai Yoga Massage therapist, and in many other modalities.
+I am a transformational guide working with individuals and groups to help them access personal power, deepen their connection to community and land, and return to themselves.

 ───── ⋆⋅☆⋅⋆ ─────